cta-sst-1m/pe-extractor/README.md

 Software to reconstruct photo-electrons (p.e.) arrival time from the waveforms using machine learning.

 # Installation
+You need to install ROOT with its python3 library (see https://root.cern.ch/pyroot).

-You need tensorflow, keras, tqdm and matplotlib to use pe-extractor.
+You also need tensorflow, keras, tqdm, root_numpy and matplotlib to use pe-extractor.

-$ pip install tensorflow keras tqdm matplotlib
+$ pip install tensorflow keras tqdm matplotlib root_numpy

 Download pe-extractor and install it